MoonZoon/MoonZoon/docs/philosophy_and_non_goals.md

 # Philosophy

-**A)** Users shouldn't have to learn many languages, tools and patterns to just start a simple project.
+**A)** We shouldn't have to learn many languages, tools and patterns to just start a simple web project.

 **B)** No dogmas (Functions vs Objects, Mutable vs Immutable, Monolith vs Micro-services, etc.).